-Most people water their gardens using their hose.
-This is better suited for drinking water.
-To converse water and keep your garden healthy at the same time, a rainwater barrel is an excellent choice.
+Most people water their gardens using their hose which is better suited for drinking water.
+A rainwater barrel is an excellent choice to conserve water and keep your garden healthy at the same time.

 Table of Contents